 >>moordesign;at the Matlab® command line prompt.
 The Main Menu (showing all base options) with active links to each feature is shown below.

-I have added the capability of estimating the tension and fall speed during a free fall descent.
+I have added the capability of estimating the tension and fall speed during a free fall descent (anchor last deployment).
 This is accomplished by adjusting the uniform (at all depths) vertical velocity (relative to the mooring), until the weight under he anchor (displayed when a solution is found) is zero (=0).
 The W associated with this state will be the approximate fall speed for a free-fall mooring.
 The tensions in the wire (which may be large) during a free-fall descent will then be displayed/available.
-Warning: The top of anchor-last free-fall moorings can penetrate to depths deeper than the static depth, due to inertia and wire angles during release.
-Also, for an anchor-last deployment, the mooring will not be vertical for the first part of the descent, and the fall speed solution will be less accurate.
+Warning: This "work-around" does not include any prodiction while the mooring is adjusting to a vertial hang position.
+The top (float) of anchor-last free-fall moorings can penetrate to depths deeper than the static depth, due to inertia and wire angles during release (swinging).
+Also, for an anchor-last deployment, the mooring will not be vertical for the first part of the descent (while the anchor falls below the floats), and the fall speed solution will not represent this period.

 I do not officially provide help.
 But...
 I do want this program to work for you.
+I have been told the program is "quirky" and takes some getting used to.
+Do not assume it works by clicking any oder of buttons and features.
+Follow each menu and sequence, most information is only "captured" when the "execute" button is clicked.
+It was written when Matlab first released a GUI interface feature (1997), so this represents both Mathworks and my first attempt at a GUI program.
 Most of the time I get people contacting me with errors and moorings that don't work, there is a simple explanation.
-My program assumes the mooring you have "built" through the MD&D menu interface is EXACTLY like the real mooring in the water.
+MD&D assumes the mooring you have "built" through the menu interface is EXACTLY like the real mooring in the water.
 In particular, it MUST have connectors joining the different components.
-Therefore both your real-word mooring and the MD&D mooring MUST have shackles to connect the mooring elements.
+Therefore both your real-world mooring and the MD&D mooring MUST have shackles to connect the mooring elements.
 MD&D (the code) uses those shackles to know where to break the mathematical solution into segments.
 Shackles are wonderful things and it is difficult to use too many.
 Or at least it is in my code.
-So, please, make sure you insert a shackle inbetween every different mooring component.
+So, please, make sure you insert a shackle in between every different mooring component.
+(In fact you can not have too many shackles.)
 Then see if you still get errors.
 If you do, save the mooring to a MAT file and send it to me.
 If I have time, I will try to reproduce the error and see if I can help you fix the problem.
 If I cannot, oh well, at least you didn't have to buy MD&D. :)

 The Main Menu provides access to all the major functions available in MD&D for both moorings (top panel) and towed bodies (low panel).
 Initially, however, when no mooring or the necessary environmental conditions are loaded into memory, only a sub-set of options will be displayed by the Main Menu.
 These include the ability to design a new mooring/towed body, load a mooring/towed body file, and edit/examine the database.
 As a mooring or towed body is designed and analyzed, the number of displayed options in the Main Menu increases.
 Shown in the top Main Menu figure is a relatively complete Main Menu, showing most functions, after a mooring has been loaded.
 The lower Main Menu figure shows the Main Menu after a Towed Body configuration has been loaded/designed.
 These menus are nearly identical, except for the options of plotting the mooring and making a times series of mooring solutions or movie (available only for moorings), and the option for specifying the desired depth of the towed body (available on only for towed body configurations).
 The size of the Main Menu on your computer screen can be re-sized by dragging one of the corners.
 MD&D will then remember this new size the next time it is started.